ouss122/Ou12Blog/content/blog/Contradiction, Contraposition and Lean.md

 > **⊢** False

    The `∃` keyword mean "there exists" which give the following "there exists a number k that satisfies n = 2 * k + 1".
-   Note that the `unfold` tactic only needed for us humans to make the hypothesis more readable, but Lean will do it automatically when using some tactics like `apply`
+   Note that the `unfold` tactic only needed for us humans to make the hypothesis more readable, but Lean will do it automatically when using some tactics like `obtain` ,this why you can delete the `unfold` line if you want

 - `obtain` tactic break the hypothesis `hneg` into two hypothesis `h` and `hk`